sanko/LibUI.pm/README.md

 LibUI is a simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports.

+This distribution is under construction.
+It works but is incomplete.

 # Container controls

 - [LibUI::Window](https://metacpan.org/pod/LibUI%3A%3AWindow) - a top-level window